PPC ads come in many shapes and sizes.

 Bumper Ads are a relatively new format – they’re unskippable formats of in-stream video ads and aim to get a short, punchy message across.

 These ads are only six seconds long, and appear identical to other in-stream video ad formats.
 Engagement and view rates are high while the cost is nice and low.

 Bumper ads are an efficient way to get your message across without having to invest a ton of money in a long-form commercial.

 TrueView for Shopping

-TrueView for Shopping, or shoppable videos, are a hybrid of Google Shopping ads and In-Stream ads.
+TrueView for Shopping, or shoppable videos, is a hybrid of Google Shopping ads and In-Stream ads.